Route network simplification for transport planning

 6 Data Availability

-All data and code used to generate the results presented in this paper are available in the GitHub repository associated with the paper, to be made available upon acceptance.
-To ensure that the paper is fully reproducible, we use GitHub actions to rebuild the paper whenever changes are made to the repository.
+All data and code used to generate the results presented in this paper are available in the GitHub repository for this paper: https://github.com/nptscot/networkmerge.
+To ensure that the paper is fully reproducible, continuous integration rebuilds the paper whenever changes are pushed to the repository.

 Barthélemy, Marc.
 2011.
 “Spatial Networks.”
 Physics Reports 499 (13): 1101. http://www.sciencedirect.com/science/article/pii/S037015731000308X.